bbondd/DistributedGAN/README.md

 These are the results of distributed learning
 Used the same model to see only the difference in the number of generator and discriminator.
-However, you can also create a random model to search good hyperparameters through genetic algorithm.
+However, you can also create a random model to search good hyperparameters manually.

 ![architecture](./results/1g1d.png)
 ![architecture](./results/1g2d.png)